Penrech/RegisterLayout/README.md

 <h1>Description</h1>
 <p>Design of a simple register layout.
 It's static</p>
-<p>Academic demo app, this app is not complityl debugged, its just a sample demo.
-It could contain not extracted strings and not indented code</p>
+<p>Academic demo app, this app is not completely debugged, it's just a demo.
+It could contain not extracted Strings and not indented code</p>